 I flipped my boat in some shallow rapids while wild kayaking in Sarawak, Borneo.
-I came up laughing but I knew that something bad had happened.
+I came up laughing but knew right away that something bad had just transpired.

-This didn’t hurt as bad but it was going to require unwelcome changes in my foreseeable future.
+The kayak flip didn’t hurt as bad, but it was going to require unwelcome changes in my foreseeable future.

 I climbed back into my boat and tried to ignore the injury; the last thing I wanted to be was the one casualty in our group of four.
-The fact that I had plenty of kayaking experience and that my wipeout was less than spectacular in knee-deep rapids only added insult to injury.
+The fact that my wipeout was less than spectacular and in knee-deep rapids only added insult to injury.

-Regardless, I had to let our 18-year-old guide know, and to his credit, he expertly evaluated the wound and patched me up in the field despite the pouring rain.
-This kid was a total wilderness rockstar and as good a medic as I ever met in the Army.
+Regardless, I had to let our young guide know, and to his credit, he expertly evaluated the wound and patched me up in the field despite the pouring rain.
+He was a total wilderness rockstar and as good a medic as I ever met in the Army.

 We paddled on.
-Hours into a remote river in Borneo near the border of Kalimantan, Indonesia, is the last place to whine and pout about an injury.
-No helicopters were coming; it was time to paddle out, and that we did in the pouring rain.
+Hours down a remote river in Borneo near the border of Kalimantan, Indonesia, is the last place to whine and pout about an injury.
+No helicopters were coming; it was time to paddle out, and we did so in the pouring rain.